Equilevel algebras: Introduction

-\begin{theorem} For any 7-dimensional subspace ${\mathcal L}^7 \subset C^\infty(S^1, {\mathbb R}^3)$, there exist pairs of distinct chords in $S^1$ such that the space of maps $f \in {\mathcal L}^7$ that take equal values at the endpoints of each chord is at least two-dimensional.
-Moreover, the set of pairs of chords satisfying this condition is at least two-dimensional. \end{theorem}
+\begin{theorem} For any seven-dimensional subspace ${\mathcal L}^7 \subset C^\infty(S^1, {\mathbb R}^3)$, there exist pairs of distinct chords in $S^1$ such that the space of maps $f \in {\mathcal L}^7$ that take equal values at the endpoints of each chord is at least two-dimensional.
+Moreover, the set of pairs of chords that satisfy this condition is at least two-dimensional. \end{theorem}

-\begin{remark} \rm The computations of \cite{pacific} imply only a weaker result on subalgebras defined by pairs of chords: for any 6-dimensional subspace ${\mathcal L}^6 \subset C^\infty(S^1, {\mathbb R}^3)$ there exists a pair of distinct chords in $S^1$ such that the space of maps $f \in {\mathcal L}^6$ having equal values at the endpoints of each chord is at least one-dimensional. \end{remark}
+\begin{remark} \rm Many estimates of this type are proved in \cite{pacific}.
+Theorem \ref{corm} improves the estimate from \cite{pacific} that states only that for any six-dimensional subspace ${\mathcal L}^6 \subset C^\infty(S^1, {\mathbb R}^3)$ there exist pairs of distinct chords in $S^1$ such that the space of maps $f \in {\mathcal L}^6$ having equal values at the endpoints of each chord is at least one-dimensional. \end{remark}